50th Daytime Emmy Awards

-The 50th Daytime Emmy Awards, presented by the National Academy of Television Arts and Sciences (NATAS), will honor the best in U.S. daytime television programming in 2022.
-Nominations are scheduled to be announced in mid-April 2023.
-The award ceremony is planned to be held on June 16, 2023.
+The 50th Daytime Emmy Awards, presented by the National Academy of Television Arts and Sciences, honored the best in U.S. daytime television programming in 2022.
+The award ceremony was originally scheduled to be held on June 16, 2023, at the Westin Bonaventure Hotel in Los Angeles, but was postponed to December 15, 2023, due to the 2023 Hollywood labor disputes.

+Kevin Frazier and Nischelle Turner, co-anchors of the syndicated entertainment news magazine Entertainment Tonight, hosted the ceremony for the second consecutive year.

+The full list of nominations were announced on April 26, 2023, with some key categories unveiled on April 25 on programs such as Access Hollywood, Entertainment Tonight, Extra and E!
+News.
+ABC series General Hospital led the nominations with fourteen main nominations plus five creative arts nominations.
+After the 2023 Writers Guild of America strike began on May 2, the NATAS announced the postponement of the ceremony on May 16.
+Then after the 2023 SAG-AFTRA strike began on July 14, NATAS president Adam Sharp stated on July 24 that they had intended not to reschedule the ceremony until both strikes had ended.
+After the WGA Strike ended on September 27, and then the SAG-AFTRA on November 9, the NATAS confirmed on November 10 that the ceremony would be rescheduled to December 15.

+CBS holds the U.S. rights to broadcast the ceremony and stream it on Paramount+.

 Category and rule changes

 Following a realignment between the Daytime Emmy Awards and Primetime Emmy Awards for the 2022 ceremonies, the Academy of Television Arts & Sciences and the National Academy of Television Arts and Sciences announced in August 2022 that all categories for game shows would move to the primetime ceremony.

 The maximum age limit for those eligible for Outstanding Younger Performer in a Drama Series has been lowered officially to 18.